 Water Foams Excessively

 Water that foams too much is a common problem that often results from deodorants, hair products, lotions or laundry detergent residue.
 Spa owners can deal with this problem by applying defoamer to the hot tub system.
 Care should be taken not to spill beverages into a hot tub because carbonation can also contribute to foaming.

 Scale formation commonly occurs in areas with hard water.
 Scale deposits create stains and often accumulate inside the hot tub jets.
 Tub owners should test the pH in the tub.
 If it is above 7.8, they should add a pH-lowering product, according to manufacturer guidelines.

-If you’re seeking advice regarding the purchase or maintenance of hot tubs in San Mateo, San Francisco, or Pleasanton, Creative Energy can help!
+If you’re seeking advice regarding the purchase or maintenance of hot tubs in San Mateo, San Francisco, or Concord, Creative Energy can help!
 Our service and repair page provides you with all the resources you need to maintain your hot tub and enjoy years of relaxation.